syncfusion-content/wpf-docs/wpf/SfImageEditor/Crop.md

 {% endtabs %}

-Below method with get the ratio as the parameter to select the cropping area.
+The following method gets the ratio as the parameter to select the cropping area.

 {% tabs %}